harrythomas1998/Assignment/plan.md

 We will communicate with one another continuously as we search for good resources, Each time we find a good resource we will inform the team and add this to the google doc.
 This will ensure we don’t spend time looking at the same resource.

-after finding all our  resources we will meet and discuss our topics and the research we complete.
+after finding all our  resources we will meet and discuss each topic in regards to the research we did

 Together we will agree on important sections of the first topic, and our general outlook on that section based on our research.